 The main hotel building – called the Mansion, to distinguish it from the more modern Pavilion hotel – is a Grade 1-listed Palladian mansion, completed in 1795 and originally the private home of the Penn family, who gave their name to the US state of Pennsylvania.
-There are 21 traditional bedrooms here, many with four-poster beds and vast balconies, and if you want to replicate Bridget Jones’s night with Hugh Grant’s Daniel Cleaver in the film Bridget Jones’s Diary then ask for the Pennsylvania suite, one of the hotel’s top bedrooms with sweeping views over the grounds at the back to the hotel.
+There are 21 traditional bedrooms here, many with four-poster beds and vast balconies, and if you want to stay in Bridget Jones hotel room (where she spent the night with Hugh Grant’s Daniel Cleaver in the film Bridget Jones’s Diary) then ask for the Pennsylvania suite, one of the hotel’s top bedrooms with sweeping views over the grounds at the back to the hotel.

 I stayed in the Coke suite (pronounced Cook), named after previous owners Lord and Lake Coke and found it to match Bridget’s suite in every way: there was a massive four-poster bed, a large sofa, writing desk, huge bathroom with freestanding roll-top bath and a massive balcony overlooking the putting green and course at the front of the hotel.

-The room was full of everything you’d need and expect from a luxury hotel suite, including Nespresso machine and kettle, two sinks and posh toiletries, lots of information about the hotel including some very smart looking books on its history, iron and ironing board, hairdryer, proper hangers in the wardrobe and a welcome fruit basket and selection of chocolates.
+The room was full of everything you would want from a luxury hotel suite, including Nespresso machine and kettle, two sinks and posh toiletries, lots of information about the hotel including some very smart looking books on its history, iron and ironing board, hairdryer, proper hangers in the wardrobe and a welcome fruit basket and selection of chocolates.

 The spa at Stoke Park

 I could have happily spent all afternoon there, soaking up the view from my balcony, but the spa was calling.
 This is in the Pavilion hotel, just a short walk away, which has 28 modern bedrooms but also where the spa and sports facilities are.
-I was surprised about how vast the sports side of things was – no idea why, when it bills itself as a country club and obviously had a thriving regular membership as well as hotel guests – but there was a lot to take in.
+I was surprised about how vast the sports side of things was – there’s no reason why I should have been, as it is called the Stoke Park luxury hotel, spa, golf and country club and obviously had a thriving regular membership as well as hotel guests – but there was a lot to take in.